8 Easy Tricks to Create Less Waste with Your Plant-Based Diet

 8. Compost Your Food Scraps

 Did you know food waste is one of the largest contributors of greenhouse gases?
 That’s right, not only does the food we eat contribute to climate change, but so does the food that we don’t.
 Luckily, there is a simple way to solve that: composting!
 Composting allows us to not only return the nutrients from food waste back to the soil instead of rotting in a landfill, but it also reduces the amount of methane released from food breakdown.
-You can compost your food at home, through a local farm, or possibly even your town dump!
+You can compost your food at home with a food recycler or worm composting bin, through a local farm, or possibly even your municipality depending on where you live.
 A quick Google search will find you all your local options.

 Want more resources like this?
 Head over to www.plantsforachange.com to sign up yourself, friends, and family for helpful plant-based tips, tricks, recipes, and news!

 P.S.
 Check out and share our friend Sedona Christina’s YouTube video on healthy habits and hacks to #EatPlantsForAChange and reduce your waste!